HONEYPOT SUPABASE: HOW LONG BEFORE A PUBLIC ANON KEY IS ABUSED?

 What is the headline takeaway for builders?

 If RLS is on and correctly configured, an exposed anon key is fine — that is the design.
-If RLS is off or permissive, the anon key gives attackers the same access as you, within minutes of exposure, with no manual intervention required.
-The window to fix a misconfigured Supabase project after first deploy is measured in minutes, not days.
+If RLS is off or permissive, the anon key gives attackers the same access as you within minutes of exposure, with no manual intervention required.
+The window to fix a misconfigured Supabase project after first deploy is measured in minutes, not days — shorter than most teams' rotation playbook.

 Q&A